sveltejs/kit/packages/adapter-cloudflare-workers/README.md

 account_id = 'YOUR ACCOUNT_ID'
 zone_id    = 'YOUR ZONE_ID' # optional, if you don't specify this a workers.dev subdomain will be used. site = {bucket = "./build", entry-point = "./workers-site"}

+type = "javascript"

+[build]
+# Assume it's already been built.
+You can make this "npm run build" to ensure a build before publishing
+command = ""

+[build.upload]
+format = "service-worker"
 ```

 It's recommended that you add the `build` and `workers-site` folders (or whichever other folders you specify) to your `.gitignore`.